WhitmanCS370/sp24-lab12/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 23?
+* Chapter 23 talks in detail about the individual processes that take place that allow us to view a file starting from curses and how they create the screen up to buffer, cursor, and window where we see the displayed information.
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+* Everything was understandable pretty much.
+It took me a long time to read through it to understand what was going on but overall no questions.

 ## Exercise 0: Run the code